ryan258/mern-stack-blog/README.md

 Then you can insert some documents to act as dummy content by following your schema as you insert dummy objects on Atlas.

 Use something like postman or insomnia to test

+Go on to build out the CRUD routes:

+- Create a post route to add a test node.
+- REQUEST FIND ARTICLE BY ID
+- REQUEST ARTICLE BY ID AND UPDATE
+- REQUEST ARTICLE BY ID AND DELETE IT